Click on a

-PRSAV-T Inc. conducts counts for systems other than the Single Transferable Vote system of proportional representation if required, as such counts can demonstrate the advantages of PR over other systems, and also as PR is not applicable for elections for a single position.
-For larger-scale elections, consider the Australian Electoral Commission’s fee-for-service.
+PRSAV-T Inc. conducts counts for systems other than proportional representation using the single transferable vote (PR-STV) if required, as such counts can demonstrate the advantages of PR-STV over other systems, and also as PR-STV is not applicable for elections for a single position.
+However, it does not count elections that are not systems of direct election of candidates - such as those using party list systems - which it strongly opposes.
+For larger-scale elections, consider the Australian Electoral Commission’s fee-for-service work.

 PRSAV-T Inc. can, as its clients require, provide one of the following five types of service to assist with the scrutiny:

-TYPE 1 - On-site counting by PRSAV-T Inc: One or more of PRSAV-T Inc’s Accredited PR Vote-counting Officers can visit your premises and conduct the count for, or assist, your Returning Officer manually on paper, or that PRSAV-T Inc. Officer or Officers can use our counting program, either with your computer or computers, or if you have no computers, with a laptop computer brought by us.
+TYPE 1 - Counting by PRSAV-T Inc. at your premises: One or more of PRSAV-T Inc’s Accredited PR-STV Vote-counting Officers can visit your premises and conduct the count for, or assist, your Returning Officer manually on paper, or that PRSAV-T Inc. Officer or Officers can use our counting program, either with your computer or computers, or if you have no computers, with a laptop computer brought by us.
 Visits by PRSAV-T Inc. Officers can be within or outside normal working hours, by arrangement.

 TYPE 2 - You enter voting data on a prescribed spreadsheet that PRSAV-T Inc. then counts: The cost of a visit is very much reduced if you sort the ballot-papers into stacks according to the first preference votes shown and then key - stack by stack, taking the stacks characterized by the first preference candidate distinctive to each one in the same order as the candidates' names appear on the ballot-paper - the preferences shown on the ballot-papers into a prescribed Excel spreadsheet that PRSAV-T Inc. supplies you in accordance with written instructions it provides, so its program can utilize that spreadsheet to conduct the count.

-TYPE 3 - Contact by internet or mail: As for Type 2, except that PRSAV-T Inc. does not visit you, but instead receives the completed prescribed Excel spreadsheet by email, USB drive or CD-ROM posted to it at the above address, or placed on a nominated web page, after which PRSAV-T Inc. would then email or otherwise send you a results sheet as an Excel spreadsheet or, if required, as a colour hypertext or PDF file for display on your website, or a Certificate of Computation of Election Results, as with Type 2.
+TYPE 3 - Contact by internet, or digital media posted to PRSAV-T Inc: As for Type 2, except that PRSAV-T Inc. does not visit you, but instead receives the completed prescribed Excel spreadsheet by email, USB drive or CD-ROM posted to it at the above address, or placed on a nominated web page, after which PRSAV-T Inc. would then email or otherwise send you a results sheet as an Excel spreadsheet or, if required, as a colour hypertext or PDF file for display on your website, or a Certificate of Computation of Election Results, as with Type 2.

 TYPE 4 - Submitting paper records to PRSAV-T Inc: You can deliver the ballot-papers, or a certified copy of the information on them, to PRSAV-T Inc. at the above address.
 It can count them and post or email a result back.